guillaume-haerinck/directx11-playground/README.md

 Small DirectX software created to learn real-time rendering with this API before delving deeper with Vulkan and DirectX 12.

+** DISCLAIMER ** : DirectX is a Microsoft API, so this project is Windows OS only.

 ## Status

 - [x] Project setup